 The examples above are proper names ending in -s

 Ms Woods is an ordinary person.

 Cervantes is a well-known foreign man, who died a long time ago.

 Pythagoras is considered to be a classical man.

 Dickens is famous and died a long time ago, but he is English.

-famous foreign names which refer to people who died a long
+Consequently, we can conclude by saying that only the apostrophe is used with classical names (Roman and Greek) and famous foreign names which refer to people who died a long time ago.

 I have to study the (Archimedes principle) for tomorrow.

 (Mrs Watkins, hubby) is currently overseas.

 I love (Dickens, novels).